Non-Timber Forest Products

 - helping farmers and other woodlot owners supplement incomes between timber harvests

-- assisting farmers and other woodlot owners to pay their taxes and keep family forests
+- assisting farmers and other woodlot owners to pay their taxes and keep family forests as forests

 Non-timber forest products are an important part of Maine’s heritage and culture and have a current estimated value of $55 million/year.